SafeStak/pool-construction-kit/mon/README.md

   - CPU% utilisation exceeds 70% for any node
   - Memory% utilisation exceeds 70% for any node
   - Disk space drops below 20GB for any node
+  - KES key is nearing expiry (2 days)
+  - Elected to mint a block but missed
   - Number of peers drop below 2 for any node

 ## Pre-requisites